freshworksinc/aspose-html-cloud-ruby/README.md

 [Tests](https://github.com/aspose-html-cloud/aspose-html-cloud-ruby/tree/master/spec) contain various examples of using the Aspose.Storage SDK.

+## Workflow

+In order to make changes in the repository, you need to:

+1. Create a branch with the proposed changes whose name matches the feature/* pattern.
+2. Create a pull request for this branch.
+It will be automatically assigned to a suitable reviewer.
+3. Once the request is approved, it can be merged.

 ## Aspose.HTML Cloud SDKs in Popular Languages

 | .NET | Java | PHP | Python | Ruby | Node.js | Android | Swift|C++|Go|